 Our Goal is to Create an Independent, Bipartisan Process that Engages the Public

-The Indiana Coalition for Independent Redistricting has put forth a proposal that merges the best features from redistricting laws across the country.
-This proposal is Senate Bill 159 (SB159), sponsored by Senators John Ruckelshaus (R-Indianapolis) and Mike Bohacek (R-Michiana Shores).
+The Indiana Coalition for Independent Redistricting has put forth proposals that merge the best features from redistricting laws across the country.
+In the 2018 legislative session, this proposal was Senate Bill 159 (SB159), sponsored by Senators John Ruckelshaus (R-Indianapolis) and Mike Bohacek (R-Michiana Shores).
 The bill sets in place policy to begin the process of:

 - Forming a Redistricting Commission